 The SSSC endorses their content although we cannot be accountable for delivery.

-We will review all programmes we have endorsed within a three year period to ensure any changes are reflected and updated accordingly.
+We will review all programmes we have endorsed within a two year period to ensure any changes are reflected and updated accordingly.

 The National Joint Investigative Interviewing Training Programme is designed to equip learners with the specialist knowledge and skill required to conduct forensic interviewing of children.